as130/algos_final_project/README.md

 # Algorithms For the People Final Project

 ## Notes
-- Should we do a prediction test, and then as a reach goal have this website that we develop to predict how many cameras would be on someone
+- Should we do a prediction test, and then as a reach goal have this website that we develop to predict how many cameras would be on someone based on their demographic data

 ## TODO